 As you end your practice on the floor, lying in dead man’s pose, the effects of what you did start to sink in.
 An hour of intense focus under harsh circumstances, yet you feel balanced, clean, in tune… you feel BETTER.

 I always lie in dead’s man pose for about 10 minutes after my practice to soak in all the final ‘goodness’.
 It always make me think; you have choice in life.
 Choose you, choose your health practices.
-Get yourself to a studio like mine @midtownyogakw or follow someone that inspires you in your yoga practice – @findingmorgantyler is my favorite.
+Get yourself to a studio like mine @midtownyogakw or follow someone that inspires you in your yoga practice – @findingmorgantyler is one that I enjoy!

 It’s your time to actively own your health practice, so you are one step closer to owning your throne!

-All the love and light in the world.
+All the love and light in the world, xox